Real happiness requires less than you think.

 We look forward to seeing you share pics in the group and on Instagram.
 Are you ready??

-P.S.
-Tell us a little bit more about you; we want to make sure that the challenge and our Becoming UnBusy content is helpful to YOU.
+We want to make sure that the challenge and our Becoming UnBusy content is helpful to YOU.
 I’m reaching out with a few questions, so we can gear upcoming articles toward specific topics that will help you and your family.

 Disclosure of Material Connection: Some of the links in the post above are “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 Regardless, I only recommend products or services I use personally and believe will add value to my readers.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”